shakzaken/Expert/readme.md

     - unique

-### Categories API
+## Categories API

-#### post: /categories
+### post: /categories

-request should include an object in this pattern
+Request should include an object in this pattern
 ```javascript
 const request = {
    name: String
 };
 ```
-create category in the server and return the result to the user.
+Create category in the server and return the result to the user.

 * If the name is alreay exists in the database , return 400 with appropiate message to the user.
-* valid body according to the Model.
+* Valid body according to the Model.

-#### delete: /categories/:id
+### delete: /categories/:id

-request should include valid id. if the id is invalid return 400;
+Request should include valid id.
+If the id is invalid return 400;

-#### get: /categories
+### get: /categories
-return all of the categories.
+Return all of the categories.

-### Books Model
+## Books Model

   - name
     - String